-- Action 3.1.2.
-Work with the State Watershed Forester to promote water quality and logger education programs that address soil disturbance, erosion and compaction problems arising from improper harvesting practices. - Action 3.1.3.
-Direct landowners to websites that provide educational materials to landowners wishing to enhance the natural ecological integrity of their woodlands by adopting forest stewardship techniques that encourage the establishment of mature forests with a median canopy age of 150 years. - Action 3.1.4.
-Develop a stewardship plan for Woodstock's municipal forests. - Objective 3.2.
-Maintain and preserve large forest tracts as sustainable biological and economic resources. - Action 3.2.1.
-Minimize forest fragmentation by utilizing cluster housing, Planning concepts, and use of forest conservation easements. - Action 3.2.2.
-Encourage dedicated forest conservation easements to retain integrity of large parcels.
+Action 3.1.2.
+Work with the State Watershed Forester to promote water quality and logger education programs that address soil disturbance, erosion and compaction problems arising from improper harvesting practices.

+Action 3.1.3.
+Direct landowners to websites that provide educational materials to landowners wishing to enhance the natural ecological integrity of their woodlands by adopting forest stewardship techniques that encourage the establishment of mature forests with a median canopy age of 150 years.

+Action 3.1.4.
+Develop a stewardship plan for Woodstock's municipal forests.

+Action 3.1.5.
+Update the zoning regulations to clarify allowances for clearing for development in the R5 District to retain maximum tree canopy.

+Objective 3.2.
+Maintain and preserve large forest tracts as sustainable biological and economic resources.

+Action 3.2.1.
+Minimize forest fragmentation by utilizing cluster housing, Planning concepts, and use of forest conservation easements.

+Action 3.2.2.
+Encourage dedicated forest conservation easements to retain integrity of larger parcels.

-Goal 4 - Limit the spread of invasive plants into Woodstock's natural areas, working forests, and agricultural fields
+Goal 4: Limit the spread of invasive plants into Woodstock's natural areas, working forests, and agricultural fields.

-- Objective 4.1.
-Control invasive plant species to minimize ecological and economic impacts to our native species and habitats, working forests and agricultural fields. - Action 4.1.1.
-Conduct workshops and provide informational materials to help landowners identify and control invasive plants on their properties. - Action 4.1.2.
-Work with the Billings Park Commission, regional specialists, and other civic groups to control invasive plants on pubic lands. - Action 4.1.3.
-Encourage town and state road maintenance workers and utility, construction and logging crews to clean mowers, backhoes and other equipment before moving on to new sites.
+Objective 4.1.
+Control invasive plant species to minimize ecological and economic impacts to our native species and habitats, working forests and agricultural fields.

+Action 4.1.1.
+Conduct workshops and provide informational materials to help landowners identify and control invasive plants on their properties.

+Action 4.1.2.
+Work with the Billings Park Commission, regional specialists, and other civic groups to control invasive plants on public lands.

+Action 4.1.3.
+Encourage town and state road maintenance workers and utility, construction, and logging crews to clean mowers, backhoes, and other equipment before moving on to new sites.

-Goal 5 - Protect open spaces and scenic vistas.
+Goal 5: Protect open spaces and scenic vistas.

-- Objective 5.1.
-Identify, map and prioritize Town open spaces and significant scenic vistas. - Action 5.1.1.
-Work with town officials, boards, land trusts, state, regional and federal agencies to establish and implement open space protection goals through conservation easements, zoning regulations and other land protection mechanisms. - Action 5.1.2.
-Update and maintain the Scenic Ridgeline overlay map - Action 5.1.3.
-Create viewshed map.
+Objective 5.1.
+Identify, map, and prioritize Town open spaces and significant scenic vistas.

+Action 5.1.1.
+Work with town officials, boards, land trusts, state, regional and federal agencies to establish and implement open space protection goals through conservation easements, zoning regulations and other land protection mechanisms.

+Action 5.1.2.
+Update and maintain the Scenic Ridgeline overlay map.
+Action 5.1.3.
+Update and maintain the Viewshed map.

-Goal 6 - Preserve the Village and hamlet's public/private open spaces.
+Goal 6: Preserve the Village and hamlet's public/private open spaces.

-- Objective 6.1.
-Maintain the "sense of place" and scenic value that's created by the Town's open spaces, including those within the Village and outlying hamlets. - Action 6.1.1.
-Adopt a scenic policy statement that characterizes those values commonly or traditionally associated with Woodstock's village and hamlets. - Action 6.1.2.
-Encourage the establishment of a riverside park within the Village as proposed in the East End Study and relocation of the Village snow dump. - Action 6.1.3.
+Objective 6.1.
+Maintain the "sense of place" and scenic value that's created by the Town's open spaces, including those within the Village and outlying hamlets.

+Action 6.1.1.
+Adopt a scenic policy statement that characterizes those values commonly or traditionally associated with Woodstock's village and hamlets.

+Action 6.1.2.
+Encourage the establishment of a riverside park within the Village as proposed in the East End Study and relocation of the Village snow dump.

+Action 6.1.3.
 Develop an open space plan for the Town and the Village that includes existing parks and open spaces and provides: trails, pedestrian/bike paths and scenic overlooks along prominent streams and highway corridors, improved sidewalks to and through neighborhoods, and public easements along river corridors for new parks and greenbelts.